jehrhardt/bowling-game-clojure/README.md

 # bowling-game-clojure
-The legendary bowling game kata in Clojure
+The legendary bowling game kata in Clojure.